abdi-bb/odoo-init/dock-proj/README.md

 #### 1. Write the `docker-compose.yaml` file

-Create a file named [docker-compose.yaml](docker-compose.yaml) and add the following content:
+Create a [docker-compose.yaml](docker-compose.yaml) with the following content:

 ```yaml
 version: '3.1'